Brief data for post-5- tension post

 Estimate the net area for path ac.

-C-check path ABEE’, we have 3 holes of D=1″, t=1/2″, we have two zigzag lines, but each one has different g distances, but with the same S distance.
+C-check path ABEE’: We have three D=1″ and t=1/2″ holes.
+We have two zigzag lines with different g distances but the same S distance.

 So we have to add (t*s^2/4*g1)+ (t*s^2/4*g2), then Anet=Agross- sum(d*t)+(t*s^2/4*g1)+ (t*s^2/4*g2).